LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Token 4: "in 2725" ← correct

-Token 6: "Systems" ← generated on premise of token 4 → error amplified
+Token 6: "Systems" ← generated with token 4 as premise → error amplified

-Since no feedback mechanism exists to correct errors, small initial mistakes expand in a chain reaction.
+Since there is no feedback mechanism to correct errors, a small initial error expands in a chain reaction.

-The vast majority of training data consists of text that answers questions with confidence.
-Since the response pattern of "I don't know" or "I have no information" is relatively rare, the model tends to give definitive answers even when uncertain.
+The vast majority of training data consists of text that answers questions confidently.
+Since "I don't know" and "I have no information" response patterns are relatively rare, the model tends to answer assertively even when uncertain.

-Lower the temperature Sharpen the probability distribution, making it easier to select the top candidate (≈ the answer most supported by training data)
+Lower temperature Sharpen the probability distribution, making it easier to select the top candidate (≈ the answer most backed by training data)

-RAG (Retrieval-Augmented Generation) Search external trusted data sources and include that information in the prompt.
-Do not rely on the model's "memory"
+RAG (Retrieval-Augmented Generation) Search an external reliable data source and include that information in the prompt.
+Don't rely on the model's "memory"

-Require citation of sources Including "please cite your sources" in the prompt suppresses unfounded claims
+Require citation of sources Including "please cite your sources" in the prompt suppresses unsupported claims

-Fact-checking workflow Build a pipeline to verify LLM output using humans or rule-based systems
+Fact-checking workflow Build a pipeline that verifies LLM output with humans or a rule-based system

 The Statistical Reasons Prompt Engineering Works